Back to main page...

-This is the main screen which is visible after startup.
-From any other menu page you can always go back to this screen by pushing the EDIT button.
+This is the main page which is visible after startup.
+From any other menu page you can always go back to this page by pushing the EDIT button.

 The upper line shows following informations: